-Validation is an internal, complex process of independent and objective assessment of model operation, which, in case of the AIRB method, meets the supervisory guidelines set out in the CRR.
-The validation rules are set out in general in the "Model Management Policy" and described in details in other mBank's internal regulations.
+Validation is an internal, complex process of independent and objective assessment of model operation, which is consistent with the Recommendation W requirements and - in case of the AIRB method - meets the supervisory guidelines set out in the CRR.
+The validation rules are set out in general in the Model Management Policy and described in details in other mBank's internal regulations.
 The validation covers models directly and indirectly used in the assessment of capital adequacy under the AIRB approach and other models indicated in the Model Register maintained in mBank.